 In these circumstances, the key is to be agile – put something out there based on whatever you have (even if it’s mostly hunch), see what sticks, and iterate quickly.
 The good news is that services like m3ter are available to capture key data sets (usage, cost, and margin) and make this process data-driven.

-Thirdly, have a ‘Contact Us’ tier in your public pricing.
-While the majority of SaaS businesses list at least some of their pricing publicly these days, there are upsides to having private pricing for larger customers (i.e. above a certain tier of spend/ usage or company size).
+Finally, have a ‘Contact Us’ tier in your public pricing.
+Although there are arguments for both sides (as mentioned above), the majority of SaaS businesses have at least some pricing transparency these days.
+And, there are upsides to at least having private pricing for larger customers (i.e. above a certain tier of spend/ usage or company size).

 The gist is that private pricing effectively allows you to price discriminate.
 Leaders in the SaaS space have been discussing this for a long time.
 In 2018, Jason Lemkin from SaaStr said the following: